Discrimination against people with HIV/AIDS: HIV/AIDS disparities among undocumented immigrants

-Effects of COVID-19 pandemic on people with HIV/AIDS
+Effects of COVID-19 Pandemic on people with HIV/AIDS

 Inequities resulting from discrimination and stigma towards PLHIV can impact susceptibility to other public health threats.
 Discrimination in the housing, medical, and employment sectors towards PLHIV has helped to drive the COVID-19 public health threat in marginalized populations.
-Many of the groups most vulnerable to HIV infection, such as communities of color or individuals living in poverty, are also at increased risk of contracting COVID-19.
+Many of the groups most vulnerable to HIV infection, such as people of color or individuals living in poverty, are also at increased risk of contracting COVID-19.
 PLHIV also appear to be more likely to live in the areas hit hardest by COVID-19.
-The Kaiser Family Foundation found that 15 of the 20 counties with the highest HIV prevalence in the United States were also ranked in the top 20 counties with the highest COVID-19 morbidity and mortality rates.
+The Kaiser Family Foundation found that 15 of the 20 counties with the highest HIV prevalence in the US were also ranked in the top 20 counties with the highest COVID-19 morbidity and mortality rates.

 The effects of COVID-19 on people with HIV is still being studied.
 It is thought individuals of older age or with serious underlying medical conditions may be at greater risk for severe illness from COVID-19.
 This includes people with HIV who have comorbidities, a low CD4 cell count, or are not currently on effective HIV treatment.
 The Coronavirus Under Research Exclusion (CURE HIV-COVID) database collects information on outcome of COVID-19 in people living with HIV.
 According to the WHO, 23.1% of PLHIV hospitalized for COVID-19 died from the disease, making HIV a risk-factor for severe illness or death due to the virus.
 The CDC, WHO, and other health organizations have recommended that PLHIV are given priority for COVID-19 vaccination, and the CDC has recommended additional vaccine doses for PLHIV with advanced disease or who are not taking medication to treat their HIV.
 Some states have explicitly prioritized vaccination for people living with HIV, while others used the broader criteria of individual who are in an "immunocompromised state", which can include PLHIV.

 At various points in the pandemic, hospitals were overwhelmed by the number of COVID-19 patients, some of whom required intensive treatments like invasive ventilation and extracorporeal membrane oxygenation (ECMO).
 As a result, there were serious concerns about the need to institute care rationing systems which would provide criteria for the prioritization of patients to receive medical attention and treatment.
 As there was little coordination between hospitals or guidance from local and state governments, many immunocompromised individuals, including PLHIV, were uncertain of the implications of these policies on their access to care.
 In March 2020, the Office for Civil Rights in the Department of Health and Human Services filed a complaint against Washington and Alabama for their care rationing policies, citing them as discriminatory against individuals with disabilities.